f5devcentral/f5-agility-labs-private-cloud/docs/class2/module4/module4.rst

    You are automatically be logged in.
 This is where you will register the switches for the APIC.

    ..
-IMPORTANT:: If you get a status of **403 Forbidden** while performing the activity in this scenario, review the text below for more information on the error.
+NOTE:: If you get a status of **403 Forbidden** while performing
+      the activity in this scenario, review the text below for more information on the error.
 If you see **Token was invalid (Error: Token timeout)**, this means that your session has timed out.
 You will need to launch the **APIC Login** POST [|image120|] and then proceed with the next POST.

    |image121|